Trail descriptions in and around the San Francisco Bay Area

 Henry Coe (Jackson and Dexter Trails)

 Henry Coe is by far the largest park listed on this website and one of the remotest.
 While not all of it is open to mountain biking, its more than 130 square miles of total land area easily dwarfs any individual city around the Bay Area (like San Francisco, at 49 square miles) with the notable exception of San Jose.
-It features many excellent bike-legal singletrack trails, though it'll frequently make you work hard to get to them.
-Its fire roads are notorious for steepness.
+It features many excellent bike-legal singletrack trails, though it'll frequently make you work hard to get to them: its fire roads are notorious for steepness.

 One other thing Henry Coe is known for is the (seasonal) prevalence of ticks.
 So, before you ride here during tick season, you might want to educate yourself a little bit on the kinds of places where ticks may be found, what time of year they're most active, what's their behavior once they get on you, etc. Also, frequent stops during your ride to look for ticks on your body is highly recommended, and it couldn't hurt to wear bug repellent (though I wouldn't rely solely on that).